Kotlin/kotlinx.serialization/docs-website/topics/serialization-customization-options.md

 @Serializable
 data class User(
     val name: String,
-    // Excludes projects when it’s an empty list, even if it has a default value
+    // Excludes projects when it's an empty list, even if it has a default value
     @EncodeDefault(NEVER) val projects: List<Project> = emptyList()
 )